-Management has evaluated all events and transactions that occurred after May 31, 2023, through September 8, 2023, the date the financial statements were available to be issued.
+Management has evaluated all events and transactions that occurred after May 31, 2023 through September 8, 2023, the date the financial statements were issued.

 5. RELATED-PARTY TRANSACTIONS AND FEES

 The cash component for the Fund is held in a bank depository account maintained by the Trustee for retirement account customers.